Sources of ancient Tamil history: Archaeology

-Evidence for economic activities
+Economic activity evidence

 Archeological evidence for agriculture in the Sangam age has been retrieved from sites such as Mangudi, Kodumanal and Perur, which have yielded charred remains of seeds of crops like rice, millets including pearl millets, pulses and cotton.
 It has been deduced that agriculture most likely involved dry farming, with additional irrigation for cotton and rice; mixed cropping seems to have been undertaken to replenish the nitrogen in the soil—this also suggests a spread of labour and knowledge of different sowing and harvesting techniques.
 The presence of cotton seeds indicates the production of a crop aimed at craft production, which is also attested by finds of cotton and spindle whorls at Kodumanal.
 Remains of structures that resemble an artificial water reservoir have been located at different sites.
 In Arikamedu, a few terracotta ring-wells were found at the bottom of the reservoir; it has been suggested that the ring wells were to assure the supply of water during the dry season.

 A research survey at Kodumanal has unearthed the remains of an ancient blast furnace, its circular base distinguishable by its white colour, probably the result of high temperature.
 Around the base, many iron slags, some with embedded burnt clay, vitrified brick-bats, many terracotta pipes with vitrified mouths and a granite slab, which may have been the anvil, have been recovered.
 Absence of potsherds and other antiquities has suggested that the smelting place was located outside the boundary of habitation.
 More furnaces were discovered at the same site with burnt clay pieces with rectangular holes.
 The pieces were part of the furnace wall, the holes designed to allow a natural draught of air to pass through evenly into the furnace.
 Many vitrified crucibles were also recovered from this site; one of them notable because it was found in an in situ position.
 Evidence of steel making is also found in the crucibles excavated at this site.
 In addition to iron and steel, the metallurgy seems to have possibly extended to copper, bronze, lead, silver and gold objects.
 At Arikamedu, there were indications of small-scale workshops containing the remains of working in metal, glass, semiprecious stones, ivory and shell.
 Kodumanal has yielded evidence for the practice of weaving, in the form of a number of intact terracotta spindle whorls pierced at the centre by means of an iron rod, indicating the knowledge of cotton spinning and weaving.
 To further strengthen this theory, a well preserved piece of woven cotton cloth was also recovered from this site.
 Dyeing vats were spotted at Arikamedu.